O-Rings for Coffee Machines | Materials, Sizes & Replacement Guide

 Yes, usually.
 With the right size, a suitable replacement ring, and some food-grade silicone grease, this can be done easily at home.

-How often should I replace O-rings?
+How often should I replace O-rings in an automatic coffee machine?

 Which certifications are important?